hashicorp/terraform-provider-azurerm/website/docs/r/disk_pool_managed_disk_attachment.html.markdown

 The following arguments are supported:

-* `disks_pool_id` - (Required) The ID of the Disks Pool.
-Changing this forces a new Disks Pool Managed Disk Attachment to be created.
+* `disk_pool_id` - (Required) The ID of the Disk Pool.
+Changing this forces a new Disk Pool Managed Disk Attachment to be created.

 * `managed_disk_id` - (Required) The ID of the Managed Disk.
 Changing this forces a new Disks Pool Managed Disk Attachment to be created.